-Community Development Fund - Beginning in 2015 the District was required to report on the property taxes transferred to community and redevelopment agencies.
-The purpose of this fund is to account for the property taxes levied by the District, but are sent directly to these agencies.
+Pass-Through Taxes Fund - Beginning in 2015 the district was required to report on the property taxes levied for community and redevelopment agencies.
+The purpose of this fund is to account for the property taxes that are collected under the District's taxing authority, but are sent directly to these agencies.
 The intention of these taxes is to assist the municipalities in growing the infrastructure and thereby attract businesses, which in turn, will increase the District's tax base in future years.
 The fund balance will always be zero as the District does not possess these funds.